 The Water, Wastewater, and Stormwater programs within the Department of Public Works are fully funded with enterprise revenue, which include the fees paid for water, sewer, and stormwater services.
-Capital projects within these programs are paid for by a combination of current utility fund revenue, debt that will be repaid by future utility funds like revenue bonds and State or federal loans, and other sources such as County grants.
+Capital projects within these programs are typically paid for by a combination of current utility fund revenue, debt that will be repaid by future utility funds like revenue bonds and State or federal loans, and other sources such as County grants.
+This year, the Water, Wastewater, and Stormwater utility programs are funded exclusively with debt.